Published September 23, 2022

 Build and run the MAUI application.
 A window will appear containing the interface shown below:

 Click on the "Generate PDF" button.
-After a few moments, a popup will appear that allows us to choose the location of the generated PDF file.
+After a few moments, a popup will appear to choose the location of the generated PDF file.

 Conclusion